justmeandopensource/kubernetes/lxd-provisioning/README.md

     type: disk
 name: k8s
 ```
-This config is Kubernetes LXD Antrea and would be used to define 'k8s-antrea' profile.
+This config is Kubernetes LXD Antrea and would be used to define 'k8s-antrea' LXD profile.
 ```
 config:
   limits.cpu: "2"